 Record Type

 Select TXT from the drop-down list.
-TXT records are often used for SSL digital certificate verification and SPF records (for anti-spam).
+TXT records are often used for SSL digital certificate validation and for Sender Policy Framework (SPF) records to prevent spam.

 Hostname